senanu/b40/docs/labs/photosynthesis_lab.md

 # Photosynthesis lab

-The data analysis file is here: [photosynthesis.Rmd](R/photosynthesis.Rmd)
+The data analysis file you need is called "photosynthesis.Rmd".

 ## Part 1: Effects of climate change on photosynthesis